 His future is as bright as it ever was, as he is surrounded by family, friends and still has his desire to succeed driving him forward.
 Fans can communicate with Ring of Honors Chris Sabin on social media such as Twitter, where he can be reached at @Sabintron2020

-I wouldn’t be where I am in wrestling today if it wasn’t for Scott.
-Scott helped me out so much in the early parts in my career.
+Chris Sabin: I wouldn’t be where I am in wrestling today if it wasn’t for Scott.
+Scott helped me out so much in the early parts of my career.
 I met Jeff Jarrett through Scott D’Amore.
 I met Simon Diamond, who got me into the Super 8 tournament back in 2003.
 Basically, Scott really helped me out with connections and getting my name out there.
 I give Scott a lot of credit for that.

 The school I first started off at back in Michigan was the NWA Great Lakes pro wrestling school, which ended up shutting down after a few months.
 That is when my buddy Amazing Nate took me over to Scott D’Amore’s school and introduced me to him.
 I then started to go there every week.
-I basically finished my training there.
+Basically, I finished my training there.
 I learned not just the fundamentals of headlocks and locking up and taking bumps, I learned more about how to work.

-I think that one of the things that makes Ring of Honor unique is that the talent has always been extremely hungry and always had this drive to prove themselves.
+I think that one of the things that make Ring of Honor unique is that the talent has always been extremely hungry and always had this drive to prove themselves.
 It is a very competitive locker room, let’s just say that, for sure I will definitely say that.
 I feel that it has always been.
 If you look at the talent that has come through Ring of Honor over the years, you obviously have to be at the top of your game, you can’t just be an average talent guy.
 You have to be extremely good at what you do and extremely talented in pro wrestling to be able to have a spot in Ring of Honor, and it has always been like that.

-For me, I was still young, I was only 21 years old when I first won the title, I was just about three years into the wrestling business, so I knew that it was cool, and I knew that I was just signing my contract and winning the X division title for the first time.
+Chris Sabin: For me, I was still young, I was only 21 years old when I first won the title, I was just about three years into the wrestling business, so I knew that it was cool, and I knew that I was just signing my contract and winning the X Division title for the first time.
 Funny story too, I was working at Subway and the X division champion at the same time, for a small amount of time.
 That was when I ended up signing my first contract.
 I was like, okay, I’m quitting Subway and I am wrestling full time now.

-I can’t think of a match as champion where I would say it was under rated, but there were so many matches while I was there as champion.
+I can’t think of a match as champion where I would say it was underrated.
+But there were so many matches while I was there as champion.
 I could say that my favorite match was during TNA’s Bound for Glory pay per view in 2006 or 2007.
-It was in Michigan, I wrestled Low Ki for the X division title and I ended up winning the title and my whole family was there in the audience, my grandparents were there.
+It was in Michigan, I wrestled Low Ki for the X division title.
+Then I ended up winning the title and my whole family was there in the audience.
+My grandparents were there.
 It was definitely one of the coolest experiences in my career.
 That definitely stands out as one of the top experiences I have had there.

 With the Best of the Super Juniors tournament taking place, and being involved in the tournament, how can you best describe facing those involved in these matches as opposed to any other tournament?

-I guess I would compare it to being in the All Japan Junior league back in 2007.
+Chris Sabin: I guess I would compare it to being in the All Japan Junior league back in 2007.
 That was actually a cruiserweight tournament that I actually ended up winning.
 I was going over there, and it was really an unknown for me.
 I had been to Japan before, but not for a prolonged period of time, and I was wrestling a lot of new guys that I had never wrestled before.
 That is the case here.
-I am going to be wrestling a bunch of new guys that I never had the chance to wrestle before, and I am going to be in Japan for three weeks.
+I am going to be wrestling with a bunch of new guys that I never had the chance to wrestle with before, and I am going to be in Japan for three weeks.
 It’s the longest I have over been over there.

-I guess I am looking forward to wrestling KUSHIDA.
+I guess I am looking forward to wrestling with KUSHIDA.
 The whole dynamic there with myself tagging with Alex Shelley as the Motor City Machineguns, and when we split up Alex went over to New Japan and wrestled as the Time Splitters with KUSHIDA.
 So, I have a little connection there, and a dynamic of wrestling Alex Shelley’s other tag team partner.
 So, I guess that is what I am looking forward to the most.

 As successful as you’ve been as a singles wrestler, the emergence of you and Alex Shelley as a tag team has been a memorable part of your career.
 How did that relationship come about and what has made it as successful as it has been for you both?

-Its funny, we didn’t meet until we were both in the wrestling business.
+Chris Sabin: It’s funny, we didn’t meet until we were both in the wrestling business.
 I don’t think we met until it was about 2004.
 We grew up about 30 minutes apart from one another and never knew each other.
 It is just kinda funny that we end up meeting and becoming really good friends and doing a tour of Zero-One together.
 I think we just bonded on that tour.
 We wrestled against each other and then we ended up tagging with each other.

-Scott thought that we had a great chemistry and he said, ‘Let’s push this, we have something here.
-We have two guys about the same size, similar sense of humor, similar passion for wrestling.’
+Scott thought that we had great chemistry and he said, ‘Let’s push this, we have something here.
+We have two guys about the same size, a similar sense of humor, similar passion for wrestling.’
 We are both from Michigan, we’re friends, and this could really turn into something, and it did, it did end up turning into something.
-It was different, it took awhile, then we split for a while and then reformed as a team in Ring of Honor.
+It was different, it took a while, then we split for a while and then reformed as a team in Ring of Honor.
 There was a learning curve there for sure.
 It took a little time to get back in the swing of things, but I think we definitely got there.

 One of the more underrated periods of time was during your time as TNA Heavyweight champion, as it really showcased how much personality you have as a singles wrestler.
 Describe what you felt was the moment or match that you are most pleased about with that run, and what you would have changed about it.